Qubinode/qubinode-installer/docs/configure_vyos_router.rst

     # chmod +x configure-vyos-builder.sh
     # ./configure-vyos-builder.sh create

-By default the script will create a vyos image called vyos-r1.qcow2.
+..By default the script will create a vyos image called vyos-r1.qcow2.
 You can change the name of the image to deploy a vmware ova by upating the env variable to export TAREGT_ENV=vmware.

 Deploy vyos-router on Qubinode
 -----------------------